redhat-openstack/website/source/contribute/rdo-bugtriage.html.md

 ## BUG TRIAGE DAY

 We generally try to conduct a public bug triage every third Tuesday of the month at 14:00 UTC.
 That's `date -d "14:00 UTC"` in your local timezone.
-Please feel free to stop by `#rdo` on IRC (Freenode) to help out or ask questions.
+Please feel free to stop by `#rdo` on IRC (OFTC) to help out or ask questions.

 ## Bugzilla queries